 🚫 Who Should Avoid Fenbendazole

-Clear contraindications and high-risk categories where fenbendazole should be avoided or only used under close medical supervision:
+Clear contraindications and high-risk categories where fenbendazole should be avoided or only used under close medical supervision: Learn more about fenbendazole success stories.

 • ⚠️ Severe liver failure or decompensated cirrhosis: Markedly reduced hepatic capacity means even standard doses can accumulate and cause disproportionate injury.